H-1B Visa

 The H-1B visa is generally “locked in” with respect to the company, work site and wage, and any changes require that an amendment be filed with USCIS.

 Employees who have previously held H-1B status can begin working for a new employer as soon as the H-1B transfer petition is filed.
-To be eligible, the employee must have entered the U.S. lawfully, had an H-1B petition filed on his or her behalf before the expiration of his or her most recent status, and cannot have worked without authorization since his or her last entry to the U.S.
+To be eligible, the employee must have entered the U.S. lawfully, had an H-1B petition filed on his or her behalf before the expiration of his or her most recent status, and cannot have worked without authorization since his or her last entry to the U.S. This is commonly called H-1B portability.

 Under the American Competitiveness in the Twenty-First Century Act (“AC21”), H-1B workers with a pending employment-based immigrant petition (I-140), and on whose behalf a labor certification application or I-140 was filed more than 365 days prior to end of the six year maximum stay in H-1B status, can extend H-1B status in one-year increments beyond the six-year timeframe until Adjustment of Status is completed.
 Additionally, those who meet the application deadline for extension of H-1B status past six years can receive three year extensions of H-1B status if the I-140 has been approved and the individual is subject to the Immigrant Visa backlog.